 Mangosteen is a fruit originating in Southeast Asia that has grown in popularity in the western world.

 Here are 11 health benefits of mangosteen.

-Mangosteen (Garcinia mangostana) is an exotic, tropical fruit with a slightly sweet and sour flavor.
+Mangosteen (Garcinia mangostana) is a tropical fruit with a slightly sweet and sour flavor.

 It’s originally from Southeast Asia but can be found in various tropical regions around the world.

 The fruit is sometimes referred to as purple mangosteen because of the deep purple color its rind develops when ripe.
 In contrast, the juicy inner flesh is bright white.

 A 1-cup (196-gram) serving of canned, drained mangosteen packed in syrup offers (